srihari-swain/IRIS_Excel_Processor_API/README.md

 The API documentation is available at:
 - Swagger UI: `/docs` (or custom URL from config)
 - ReDoc: `/redoc` (or custom URL from config)

+### For quick and user-friendly API testing, this project includes a Streamlit app that offers an efficient and intuitive alternative to tools like Postman.

 ## Streamlit Client
 The project includes a Streamlit web interface for easier interaction with the API.